Buyer's guide

 Best alarm apps for heavy sleepers

-If a normal alarm hasn't worked in years, the problem usually isn't the app — it's that every alarm has a button you can tap half-asleep.
+If a normal alarm hasn't worked in years, the problem usually isn't the app.
+It's that every alarm has a button you can tap half-asleep.
 Here are the apps worth trying, ranked by how well they actually force you out of bed, with an honest look at each.

 New to why this matters?
 Start with why you turn off alarms in your sleep and why louder alarms stop working.
+If you want a scan-to-dismiss setup, see how QR and barcode alarms compare.
+If your priority is movement, read about an alarm app that makes you get out of bed.

 The alarm apps, ranked